 5. Coriander Tea for Sour Stomach

 Cilantro or coriander is yet another very useful and effective herb for curing indigestion related sour stomach.
 Cilantro, also parsley, has been classified as antispasmodic and stomachic herbs.
-It means, they are effective in settling an upset stomach.
-The oil present in them aid in the production of digestive enzymes, acids and juices to stimulate digestion.
+It means they are effective in settling an upset stomach.
+The oil present in them aids in the production of digestive enzymes, acids and juices to stimulate digestion.
 This, obviously, help you get rid of sour stomach.